pminina01/readthedocs/Database-target.md

 > * NLog v2.0 for .NET Compact Framework 2.0
 > * NLog v2.0 for .NET Compact Framework 3.5

 _connectionString_ - Connection string.
-When provided, it overrides the values specified in DBHost, DBUserName, DBPassword, DBDatabase.
+When provided, it overrides the values specified in DBHost, DBUserName, DBPassword, DBDatabase and DBProvider.
 [Layout](Layout)
 _keepConnection_ - Indicates whether to keep the database connection open between the log events.
 [Boolean](Data types) Default: True
 _dbDatabase_ - Database name.
 If the ConnectionString is not provided this value will be used to construct the "Database=" part of the connection string.
 [Layout](Data types)
 _dbPassword_ - Database password.
 If the ConnectionString is not provided this value will be used to construct the "Password=" part of the connection string.
 [Layout](Data types)